alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 ### 3. Third Exercise: prepare a markdown snippet

-Add the markdown snippet `launchbinder`
+Add the markdown snippet `launchbinder` to your forked version

 ### 4. Fourth Exercise: now do the same as in 2, but with more than one model

 It might (ehm, will) crash here.
 Why?
-Try to investigate the reasons.
+Try to investigate the reason.

 ### 5. Optional: design a different solution for 4, to be able to have all models available on MyBinder